ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

     * Only .h (not .cpp) if possible, as it might be a nice c practive but makes code less easier to read (less compact, defaults only in .h) and maintain
     * No get/set like function wrappers around variables
 * Other standards and guidelines yet to be written down 🤭
-* These standards and guidelines are not unchangeable and can be disputed. but its just the way things are done now
+* These standards and guidelines are not unchangeable and can be disputed, eg singletons, minimal code. but its just the way things are done now to have an initial lean and mean standard.
+Changes to the standards can be proposed in github issues